BasakUlker/django/README.md

 # Explanation

 Datas, where getting from IMDb api, are registered in a database.
 After this part, datas are selected and shown on a html page in this program.
+Boostrap CSS was integrated for style.